CS157A-Team-5/CS157A-Team-5/README.md

 Prioritize based on: Location, Walking route, Parks, Species, Favorite Activity | Allow owners to decide which criteria are important |
 | Pet owners can friend request other pet owners to connect their pets | New friend requests send an email to the owner | Notify owners of changes to friends’ profiles |
 |

+## Nonfunctional Requirements

+To ensure all pet and pet owner data is kept secure, we will use Google sign on to keep their username and password secure and confidential.
+All pet profile information will be kept confidential in our database unless the owner specifies it to be shown on their profile.
+We will prevent against SQL injection and other forms of attack on SQL databases and have duplicated databases for backup.
+Database queries will go through a middleware that securely interacts with the database and prevent client-side database interaction.